Back to the home page

 Now close the file manager and open it again.

-Now you can see the hidden files and folders (with a dot before the name, such as .mplayer).
-They contain application settings.
+Now you can see the hidden files and folders (with a dot before the name, such as .bash_history).
+Most of them contain application settings.

 If you want to save your e-mails and settings, copy this directory to the USB memory stick.